moofoo/transform-tty/Readme.md

 */
 ```

-## Sequences

-### TLDR version:
+### addSequencer(add, clear)

+A 'sequencer' breaks up writes to the stream into sequences based on the `add` and `clear` functions.

+Both `add` and `clear` have useful defaults that will very likely meet your needs, if you want to test console output that clears lines/the screen and moves the cursor.

-If you want to test if calls to clearLine / clearScreenDown are fully clearing output as you intend, do this:
+If you want to test if calls to clearLine / clearScreenDown are fully clearing output as you intend, you can do this:

 ```js
 const transformTTY = new TransformTTY();